vippsas/vipps-login-api/login-api-postman-guide.md

 ## Partner API calls

+**Please note:** Partner API keys are only functional in the production environment, not the test environment.

 ### As a partner: Set up Postman environment

 1. Click the down arrow, next to the "eye" icon in the top-right corner, and select the environment you have imported.